-Free evaluations are available for East Bay melanoma and cutaneous malignancy patients.
+Free case reviews are available for East Bay melanoma and cutaneous malignancy patients.
 Physicians may refer a patient or patients may self-refer.
-Pretreatment conferences are conducted for newly diagnosed or recurrent melanoma patients who, in the opinion of their physician or the Medical Director of the Melanoma Program, might benefit from a multi-disciplinary educational case review.
+Case review conferences are conducted for newly diagnosed or recurrent melanoma patients who, in the opinion of their physician or the Medical Director of the Melanoma Program, might benefit from a multi-disciplinary educational case review.
 At each conference, a panel of specialists examines patients, reviews case histories, pathology slides, laboratory studies, x-rays, relevant CT/MRI scans, and then considers treatment options.
-The Medical Director will discuss these options with the patient several days following the conference.
-The melanoma tumor board panel includes surgical oncologists, medical oncologists, radiation oncologists, dermatologists, dermatopathologists, plastic and reconstructive surgeons, and psychosocial support with our social worker.
+The melanoma review panel includes surgical oncologists, medical oncologists, radiation oncologists, dermatologists, dermatopathologists, plastic and reconstructive surgeons, and psychosocial support with our social worker.

 Depending on the nature of the case, patients may have to be present for examination but will not attend the conference that follows.
 Examinations are conducted in Oakland, one Tuesday of each month, from 6:00 - 7:00 pm.
 Patients must be scheduled by the Monday preceding a conference.

-Medical professionals who wish to be on the email list (call 510-725-2162 for a consultation) will be contacted once each month, describing the cases that will be presented.
+Medical professionals who wish to be on the email list (call 510-725-2162) will be contacted once each month, describing the cases that will be presented.
 Information about the date, time, site, parking and other relevant details will be provided in each communication.

-Patients can call (510) 725-2162 or send a brief email to email@example.com to determine whether they might benefit from consideration of their case by the tumor board.
-Once the case presentations have been established, Mary Dynan, coordinator for the BATI melanoma/cutaneous malignancy tumor board, will follow up with all participants with pertinent details.
+Patients can call (510) 725-2162 or send a brief email to email@example.com to determine whether they might benefit from consideration of their case by the review board.
+Once the case presentations have been established, Mary Dynan, coordinator for the BATI melanoma/cutaneous malignancy program, will follow up with all participants with pertinent details.
 Mary can be contacted by email at firstname.lastname@example.org or directly at 510-725-2162.